You may know it doesn’t get you high, but how does CBD make you feel?

 “Within minutes [of trying CBD], I began to feel relief and with continued use throughout my usual week of horror, my pain subsided completely.
 No pain reliever has ever given me relief so quickly.
 A layer of balm provides me with relief for a few hours.
 Before CBD, my PMS symptoms would force me to take time off work or stop living my normal life.
 I’m able to go about my day now without worry and don’t have the grogginess from pain relief pills.”

 While relief from anxiety, stress, and general aches and pains are all common reasons why consumers pick up CBD, there are a few things to keep in mind before you buy.
-First, everyone responds differently to CBD.
-The general effects mentioned here are common, but they are not guaranteed.
-While CBD may be a potent stress-reducer for some consumers, it is important to make note of how the supplement affects your individual health.
+First, always talk to your medical provider before experimenting with CBD.
+Everyone responds differently to CBD, and the supplement may not be suitable for everyone.